eversinc33/Banshee/README.md

 This is done by modifying the `EPROCESS` structur, which is an kernel object that describes a processes attributes.
 It also holds a value that specifies the protection level of the process.

-On my machine, that value can be found at offset `0x87a`:
+On my machine, that value can be found at offset `0x87a`.
+Since that offset is dynamic, we can dynamically parse it from `PspIsProtectedProcessLight` instead of hardcoding it (thanks [@never_unsealed](https://twitter.com/never_unsealed) for the trick):

 ![](./img/EPROCESS_Protection.png)